 Italy Magnetic Resonance Imaging Market Analysis by Mordor Intelligence

-The Italy MRI market stands at USD 264.39 million in 2025 and is projected to climb to USD 338.41 million by 2030, translating into a steady 5.06% CAGR over the forecast period.
+Italy MRI market size in 2026 is estimated at USD 277.56 million, growing from 2025 value of USD 264.39 million with 2031 projections showing USD 353.87 million, growing at 4.98% CAGR over 2026-2031.
 Growth rests on three pillars: the National Recovery and Resilience Plan, the country’s rapidly aging demographic profile, and continuous technology upgrades that shorten scan times and broaden clinical indications.
 Rising incidence of cancer and neurodegenerative disorders keeps demand for high-resolution, non-ionizing imaging on an upward curve, while value-based procurement models encourage hospitals to replace helium-intensive equipment with energy-efficient platforms.
 Portable scanners widen geographic access in underserved regions, and AI-enabled workflow tools increase patient throughput, partially offsetting MRI workforce shortages.

 Key Report Takeaways